-The University of Oregon Police Department is hiring an assistant chief to help the department continue its transition to a full service law enforcement agency, and three finalists for the position will visit Eugene on April 21, April 24, and May 1, 2015.
+The University of Oregon Police Department is hiring an assistant chief to help the department continue its transition to a full service law enforcement agency, and a candidate for the position will visit Eugene on October 28, 2015.

-The three finalists have progressed through initial screening and selection by the department and an independent consulting firm, and a round of video interviews with a selection committee drawn from various campus stakeholders.
-Each applicant has police certification, extensive leadership experience, and demonstrated commitment to integrity and community involvement.
+Lt.
+Her was advanced after an initial screening, and a round of video interviews with a selection committee drawn from various campus stakeholders.
+He has police certification, extensive leadership experience, and a demonstrated commitment to integrity, community involvement and campus-appropriate policing.

 For his presentation, Lt.
 Her will choose from one of the following topics:

 - The University of Oregon Police Department’s role in developing and maintaining a campus culture that does not tolerate sexual violence